utilitywarehouse/cockroachdb-manifests/docs/upgrade.md

 <cockroach-version>-<manifests-version-number>
 ```

-That is to say, when CockroachDB `v22.1.0` is released, a tag will be created named `v22.1.0-0`.
+That is to say, when CockroachDB `v22.1.0` is released, a tag will be created named `v22.1.0-1`.
 If we make further
-changes to the manifests, but no CockroachDB version change is made, we may create a new tag named `v22.1.0-1`.
-You
+changes to the manifests, but no CockroachDB version change is made, we may create a new tag named `v22.1.0-2`.
+(Release count starts at 1, similarly to other UW repositories.)
-should typically look to use the most recent tag pertaining to the CockroachDB version you are targeting.
+You should typically look to use the most recent tag pertaining to the CockroachDB version you are targeting.
 Due to the
 nature of these manifests, you should review any changes between the current and target tag.
 One convenient way to do
 this is via